Skip to Content

 Thread Weight and Thickness

-Higher thread weight numbers indicate thinner threads, while lower numbers create bolder stitches.
+Why does thread weight matter for thickness?
+Higher numbers mean thinner threads, while lower numbers indicate thicker diameters.

 Thread Weight and Strength